Writing Competition

 In any year, depending on the quality of the submissions, awards may be

-The awards include a cash payment ($2,500 for books, $2,000 for articles,
+The awards include a cash payment ($5,000 for books, $3,500 for articles,

-reviews, or book chapters; and $1,000 for student work), a certificate or
+reviews, or book chapters; and $1,500 for student work), a certificate or

-Law Section of the American Bar Association.
+Law Section of the American Bar Association).

-Guidelines
+Guidelines For 2024

-safety and soundness aspects of banking regulation are not eligible, but
+or the safety and soundness aspects of banking regulation are not eligible, but

 works on subjects within these (or other) areas will be considered if they

-bear directly on consumer financial services.
+bear directly on U.S. consumer financial services law.

-The deadline for entry is December 1, 2012, and entries are eligible if they
+The deadline for entry is November 1, 2023, and entries are eligible if they

 have been written or published within the twelve months preceding that

-date.
 Unpublished manuscripts should be double-spaced and conform to law

 review standards.
 All entries should be submitted in electronic format.

-Writing Competition Vice Chair
+Writing Competition Chair